Walter Y. Yao

 Director, Risk, Policy and Analysis Group

-Walter Yao is a Director in the Financial Institution Supervision and Credit (FISC) Group at the Federal Reserve Bank of San Francisco, overseeing the Country Analysis Unit (CAU).
+Walter Yao is a Director in the Supervision + Credit (S+C) Group at the Federal Reserve Bank of San Francisco, overseeing the Country Analysis Unit (CAU).
 The CAU is responsible for research on Asian financial sectors and the supervisory analyses of Asian foreign banking organizations that operate in the United States.
-In addition, the CAU manages FISC’s Asia Program, which conducts activities designed to share information on issues and developments in Asian financial sectors with the banking and regulatory communities.
-As part of this work, the CAU publishes the Asia Focus periodical, maintains the Pacific Exchange Blog and podcasts, and holds regular conferences, symposia, and forums to address
+In addition, the CAU manages S+C’s Asia Program, which conducts activities designed to share information on issues and developments in Asian financial sectors with the banking and regulatory communities.
+As part of this work, the CAU publishes the Asia Focus periodical, maintains the Pacific Exchange Blog and podcasts, and holds regular conferences, symposia, and forums to address current events that may impact banking and regulatory policies.

 Mr. Yao received a Bachelor of Science in Business Administration from the University of California, Berkeley, and a Master of Science in Industrial Administration from Carnegie Mellon University.
 He also holds the professional designations of Chartered Financial Analyst, Certified Management Accountant, and Certified Public Accountant.
 Mr. Yao currently serves on the board of directors of the University of Washington’s Global Bankers Program (formerly Pacific Rim Bankers Program).